 (b) may be proceeded against and punished individually.

-(5) The reference in paragraph 45(1)(a) to the name of the administrator is a reference to the name of each of the persons appointed to act jointly.
+(5) The reference in paragraph 45(1)(a) to the name of the education administrator is a reference to the name of each of the persons appointed to act jointly.

-(6) Where persons are appointed to act jointly in respect of only some of the functions of the administrator of a company, this paragraph applies only in relation to those functions.
+(6) Where persons are appointed to act jointly in respect of only some of the functions of the education administrator of a further education body, this paragraph applies only in relation to those functions.

 102

-(1) This paragraph applies where two or more persons are appointed to act concurrently as the administrator of a company.
+(1) This paragraph applies where two or more persons are appointed to act concurrently as the education administrator of a further education body.

-(2) A reference to the administrator of a company in this Schedule is a reference to any of the persons appointed (or any combination of them).
+(2) A reference to the education administrator of a further education body in this Schedule is a reference to any of the persons appointed (or any combination of them).

 103

-(1) Where a company is in administration, a person may be appointed to act as administrator jointly or concurrently with the person or persons acting as the administrator of the company.
+(1) Where a further education body is in education administration, a person may be appointed to act as education administrator jointly or concurrently with the person or persons acting as the education administrator of the further education body.

-(2) Where a company entered administration by administration order, an appointment under sub-paragraph (1) must be made by the court on the application of--
+(2) An appointment under sub-paragraph (1) must be made by the court on the application of--

-(a) a person or group listed in paragraph 12(1)(a) to (e), or

-(b) the person or persons acting as the administrator of the company.

-(3) Where a company entered administration by virtue of an appointment under paragraph 14, an appointment under sub-paragraph (1) must be made by--

-(a) the holder of the floating charge by virtue of which the appointment was made, or

-(b) the court on the application of the person or persons acting as the administrator of the company.

-(4) Where a company entered administration by virtue of an appointment under paragraph 22(1), an appointment under sub-paragraph (1) above must be made either by the court on the application of the person or persons acting as the administrator of the company or--

-(a) by the company, and
+(a) the appropriate national authority, or

-(b) with the consent of each person who is the holder of a qualifying floating charge in respect of the company's property or, where consent is withheld, with the permission of the court.

-(5) Where a company entered administration by virtue of an appointment under paragraph 22(2), an appointment under sub-paragraph (1) must be made either by the court on the application of the person or persons acting as the administrator of the company or--
+(b) the person or persons acting as the education administrator of the further education body.

-(a) by the directors of the company, and

-(b) with the consent of each person who is the holder of a qualifying floating charge in respect of the company's property or, where consent is withheld, with the permission of the court.

-(6) An appointment under sub-paragraph (1) may be made only with the consent of the person or persons acting as the administrator of the company.
+(6) An appointment under sub-paragraph (1) may be made only with the consent of the person or persons acting as the education administrator of the further education body.

 Presumption of validity